harvester/docs/versioned_docs/version-v1.3/host/host.md

 - Ability of the remaining nodes to maintain enough replicas for all volumes

 If the remaining nodes do not have enough resources, VMs might fail to migrate and volumes might degrade when you remove a node.

+If you have some volumes which were created from the customized `StorageClass` with the value **1** of the [Number of Replicas](../advanced/storageclass.md#number-of-replicas), it is recommended to backup those single-replica volumes or re-deploy the related workloads to other node in advance to get the volume scheduled to other node.
+Otherwise, those volumes can't be rebuilt or restored from other nodes after this node is removed.

 :::